anteoas/replicant-mini-app/README.md

 ## Reading the code

 All the code is in [src/mini/app.cljs](src/mini/app.cljs).
 It is largely void of any comments, to make it easier to read.
-Here are some pointers to get you started:
+Here is some context to get you started:

 The app uses vectors for the event and lifecycle hook handlers.
 Each _event_/_hook_ vector holds zero or more _actions_, which also are vectors.
+The _actions_ will be executed in the order they appear in the _event_ vector.
 The first element of an _action_ vector is the action key/identifier, and the rest of the elements are the arguments to the action.
 See the `event-handler` function for how we dispatch on the action keys.

 Here's the `edit-view` function from the app: